Oscar Moore, guitar and Joe Comfort, double bass. The creamy Nat Cole at the piano.

 Son portrait et l’amour ne font plus qu’une image

 Cleansing my aural memory of John Wilson’s recording of Legrand’s “Chanson de Maxence” (in English clumsily rendered as “You Must Believe in Spring” or some such) in his awful 2000 album, Orchestral Jazz, with Anne Sofie van Otter‘s version.
 Bonny John conducts his eponymous orchestra in an arrangement by Richard Rodney Bennett, who had absolutely no feel for this song.
 With such a strong melody (reminiscent of Fauré) and strong lyrics, all it needs is a strong emotive singer and a backup piano.
-I note with some distress John himself did some other arrangements in this album, particularly for “Miss Otis Regrets”.
+I note with some distress that John himself did some other arrangements in this album, particularly for “Miss Otis Regrets”.
 With no lyrics!
 What the hell good is such a hilarious song without the words???

 John and the JWO are okay, but just okay.
 I suppose when he was 28 my bonny’s loftiest ambition was to be the next Sidney Torch.

 And right around the time in history James “Smiling Cobra” Aubrey was turning MGM’s historical music scores into LA landfill and baby John was home in Gateshead falling out of his high chair in excitement over the brand-new BBC news theme, forty-five years ago today—even down to the day of the week—I fled Minneapolis for New York (on the pretense of auditioning at Juilliard) and took a shared room at Sage House, a genteel women-only boarding house on 49 West 9th Street in Greenwich Village.